-In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Tim Horton Children's Foundation, the Luminato Festival and the Manning Centre for Building Democracy.
-He is the Honorary Chair of the North Bay District Hospital Capital Campaign and the Nipissing University and Canadore College Capital Campaign.
+In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Luminato Festival and the Manning Centre for Building Democracy.
+He is the Honorary Chair of the North Bay District Hospital Campaign and the Nipissing University and Canadore College Capital Campaign.
 Mr. Harris is also a Senior Fellow of the Fraser Institute.
 He has received his ICD.D certification from the Institute of Corporate Directors.

-In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), FirstService Corporation, Routel Inc. (Chair), and Element Financial Corporation.
+In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), FirstService Corporation, and Routel Inc. (Chair).